Today let’s talk about PrimeLending, a PlainsCapital Company, which is a top-10 mortgage lender that does business in all 50 states.

 They also have a wide range of products to choose from to suit most borrowers in lots of different situations.

-But PrimeLending is kind of missing that special quality that differentiates themselves from other lenders, so it’s unclear why a consumer would seek them out versus another bank for their mortgage needs.
+They also kind of lack that special quality that differentiates themselves from other lenders, so it’s unclear why a consumer would seek them out versus another bank for their mortgage needs.